auth0/docs/articles/connections/social/dropbox.md

 ## Prerequisites

-Before you connect your Auth0 app to Dropbox, you must have an account on the [Dropbox Developer](https://www.dropbox.com/developers) portal.
+Before you connect your Auth0 app to Dropbox, you must have a [Dropbox Developer](https://www.dropbox.com/developers) account.

 ## Steps